AI Act · Transparency

 Models and provenance

-KinderGPT and Sesame Studio rely exclusively on open-source foundation models that are operated by HillcrownAI on European infrastructure in Germany.
-No requests are forwarded to OpenAI, Anthropic, Google or other proprietary US providers.
+The HillcrownAI platform relies exclusively on open-source foundation models that are operated on European infrastructure in Germany.
+No requests are forwarded to proprietary hosted-model providers.

 Language model (text)